 Best of all, it rewards ACTION.
 It requires that you DO things.
 And the quality of those things, has a direct impact on the success of your O-1 petition.
 Unlike the rest of US immigration law, there’s actually a cause-and-effect relationship, between your efforts and your results.
 Compared to the helpless randomness of the H-1B lottery, this is a huge relief.
 It’s also an energizing, exciting, hope-reviving motivator.

-Also note that the O-1 gives you the option to work as a freelancer for multiple employees by being sponsored by an agent.
+Also note that the O-1 gives you the option to work for multiple employees by being sponsored by an agent.
 Unlike the H-1B, where you can only work for your petitioning employer, how cool would it be to show up for your job interview, with your O-1 qualifications already in hand?

 If you have any questions about the O-1, contact our Immigration Practice Group at 718-539-1100 or firstname.lastname@example.org.